wiscsg/wis-csg-2018/data/data_on_bias/about.md

-## Data analysis for the responses categorised in the
+# Data for the 'Bias' sections

-section "Bias I"
+## Data for the responses categorised in the section "Bias I"

 ### Here we analyse two sets of survey response data:
 1. If our survey responders experienced bias at their workplace from their colleagues